eluv-io/avpipe/README.md

 - **Extracting images:** avpipe library can extract images either using a time interval or specific timestamps.
 - **HDR support:** avpipe library allows to create HDR output while transcoding with H.265 encoder.
 To make an HDR content two parameters max_cll and master_display have to be set.
 - **Bypass feature:** setting bypass_transcoding to 1, would avoid transcoding and copies the input packets to output.
 This feature is very useful (saves a lot of CPU and time) when input data matches with output and we can skip transcoding.
-- **Muxing audio/video ABR segments and creating MP4 files:** this feature allows the creation of MP4 files from transcoded audio/video segments.
-In order to do this a muxing spec has to be made to tell avpipe which ABR segments should be stitched together to produce the final MP4.
+- **Muxing audio/video ABR segments and creating fMP4/MP4 files:** this feature allows the creation of fMP4/MP4 files from transcoded audio/video segments.
+In order to do this a muxing spec has to be made to tell avpipe which ABR segments should be stitched together to produce the final fMP4/MP4.
 To make this feature working xc_type should be set to xc_mux and the mux_spec param should point to a buffer containing muxing spec.
+If the format is 'fmp4-segment' the output will be fMP4, otherwise MP4.
 - **Transcoding from specific timebase offset:** the parameter start_time_ts can be used to skip some input and transcode from specified TS in start_time_ts.
 This feature is also very useful to start transcoding from a certain point and not from the beginning of file/stream.
 - **Audio join/pan/merge filters:**
   - setting xc_type = xc_audio_join would join 2 or more audio inputs and create a new audio output (for example joining two mono streams and creating one stereo).